 If you’re struggling with an addiction to any drug, find a professional to support you in getting sober and to guide you safely through detoxification.
 This can be a challenging experience.
 As a result, it’s important to have the right medical and mental health support.
 You might consider staying in close contact with a medical doctor, therapist, family member, and good friend during your process of detoxification.
 Often, detox is followed by addiction treatment or time in a sober living home.
 Discuss these options with a professional to determine which is next for you.

 At Westwind Recovery®, we offer high-quality treatment in a peaceful environment.
-Our detox programs provide support and medical care for the early days of recovery.
-Contact us at 855.340.8832 or reach out online to learn more.
+Our addiction treatment programs provide support and medical care for the early days of recovery.
+Contact us today to learn more.